 New technologies are disrupting the investment management industry – from the back office through to distribution – and are causing regulators to question the adequacy of existing rules.

-Innovation and automation are starting to disrupt and reshape the investment management industry, and regulators recognise the potential benefits.
+Innovation and automation are starting to disrupt and reshape the investment management industry, and regulators recognize the potential benefits.
 However, it is also causing them to question whether existing rules and supervisory approaches are fit for purpose.
 Prior concerns about cyber-security, money laundering and terror financing are amplified by recent attacks.

 Regulators appear to join investors in embracing the benefits of technology innovation.
 The European Commission, for example, has said it will “continue to promote the development of the FinTech sector and ensure that the regulatory environment strikes an appropriate balance between promoting FinTech and ensuring confidence for companies and investors”.
-National regulators are also recognising the opportunities and are happy to facilitate the roll-out of FinTech.
+National regulators are also recognizing the opportunities and are happy to facilitate the roll-out of FinTech.

 At the same time, however, regulators are considering the risks of this technology trend.
 Among them, the EU has employed a new internal taskforce to investigate Europe’s FinTech industry amid concerns customers and consumers are not adequately protected.